siangyin/MemoryGame/README.md

 5. In the event if coin value drop to zero or timeout, a alert will be popped out that player failed in this level with option of to replay this level.
 After user close the alert, the game restart at the level.

-6. Success alert will popped at the end when all levels are cleared.
+6. Success message at the end when all levels are cleared.
 <table><tr><td>
  <img src="https://github.com/siangyin/MemoryGame/blob/main/images/visualinterface/completegame.png"/>
 </td></tr></table>